Liz Zeidler, Chief Executive

-Wren leads Business Development, focussing on the value our work brings to partners and keeping our organisational objectives aligned with our values.
+Wren heads up Operations, ensuring our work delivers value and impact to to partners and keeping our organisational objectives aligned with our values.
 She brings over 20 years of experience working with some of the world’s leading purpose-driven organisations, helping to deliver on big visions locally and across the world.
 Wren holds a degree in Finance and Economics and a CSR-focussed MBA.

 Dr Lisa Muller, Head of Research